gskapka/moneroff/README.md

 - [x] Add CLI arg support w/ docopt.
 - [x] Add key set generation from existing.
 - [x] Make sensible key type so that sizes are enforced!
+- [ ] Add CI to run the rust tests.
+(Can even use gitlab CI on github!)
 - [ ] Have way to save and load from encrypted key file(s).
+- [ ] Use clear-on-drop w/ the struct to clear it from memory when finished w/.
 - [ ] how does monero encrypt the files (if it does?)
 - [ ] Make work w/ multiple keys
 - [ ] Use inquirerjs style menu (rustbox?) for picking which key to sign with.